Carleton University: Notable faculty

 Past faculty include three Nobel laureates (pioneering scientists in physics and chemistry Gerhard Herzberg and Peter Grünberg and the former Prime Minister of Canada, Lester B. Pearson) as well as six Order of Canada recipients.

+Chancellors

 The Right Honourable Herb Gray, Canada's longest-serving continuous Member of Parliament, former Cabinet minister in the Trudeau, Turner, and Chrétien governments, former Deputy Prime Minister, and acting Leader of the Opposition, was the 10th Chancellor of the university.
 Gray was succeeded as Chancellor by Charles Chi (BEng '88), a venture capitalist and executive chairman of Lytro.
 His company has designed a revolutionary new camera that uses light field technology.
 Yaprak Baltacioğlu, former Secretary of Treasury Board Secretariat, was named the university's 12th Chancellor in December 2018.
 In 2022, Chancellor Professor Lenore Fahrig was awarded the prestigious Herzberg Prize for outstanding contributions in the field of conservation biology.
 She is the first Carleton faculty member to win the award.

 Notable alumni

 Carleton has produced notable graduates across numerous disciplines, including politicians, journalists, lawyers, entrepreneurs, architects and entertainers.
 Journalism being one of Carleton's traditional fortes, many of its alumni have gone on to leading positions in Canadian and international media outlets.
 These include Rosemary Barton and Andrew Chang, co-anchors of The National, Paul Watson, Pulitzer Prize–winning photojournalist, Greg Ip, chief economics commentator for The Wall Street Journal, Trina McQueen, founding president of the Discovery Channel, media mogul Conrad Black, Robert MacNeil, news anchor and journalist, Peter Worthington, Canadian News Hall of Fame inductee, Arthur Kent, Emmy Award–winning war correspondent, Nahlah Ayed, Middle East correspondent for the CBC, and Edward Greenspon, former Editor-in-Chief of The Globe and Mail.
 Moreover, Chairman of Vice Media Shane Smith founded the media company alongside alumnus Gavin McInnes.
+Alumnus Scott Burnside received the Elmer Ferguson Memorial Award for his career in ice hockey journalism.